NataliaProkop/user-profile/README.md

 **In a real-world production setup**:

 - Image optimization would be handled on the server or via a CDN.
-- For static images or SSR (e.g., in a Next.js app), I would use the built-in `next/image` component for optimal performance and automatic responsive behavior.
+- For SSR frameworks I would use dedicated components like `next/image` in Next.js or `gatsby-plugin-image` in Gatsby.js for optimal performance and automatic responsive behavior.
+- For static assetss Webpack/Vite plugins could be used (`vite-plugin-imagemin`, `image-webpack-loader`)

 ---